-CAMBRIDGE, Mass., April 13, 2016 –– QuickBase Inc., a leading low-code application development platform provider, today released the results of an independent Forrester Consulting study on the economic impact of the QuickBase platform.
-According to the commissioned study, The Total Economic Impact™ Of QuickBase, a composite organization based on interviewed customers achieved a 260 percent return on investment (ROI) by using the QuickBase platform and paid back their initial investment in only six months after deployment.
-The full report is available here: http://www.quickbase.com/TEIstudy.
+CAMBRIDGE, Mass., April 13, 2016 –– Quickbase Inc., a leading low-code application development platform provider, today released the results of an independent Forrester Consulting study on the economic impact of the Quickbase platform.
+According to the commissioned study, The Total Economic Impact™ Of Quickbase, a composite organization based on interviewed customers achieved a 260 percent return on investment (ROI) by using the Quickbase platform and paid back their initial investment in only six months after deployment.
+The full report is available here: https://www.quickbase.com/TEIstudy.

 Key benefits achieved by the composite organization include: